 Steven Spielberg calling the shots on a film based largely around pop culture nostalgia – sounds pretty much perfect, right?
-If you answered “yes” to this question, then you’re going to want to see Ready Player One, Sir Steve’s adaptation of Ernest Cline’s best-selling 2011 novel of the same name.
+If you answered “yes” to this question, then you’re going to want to see Ready Player One, the upcoming adaptation of Ernest Cline’s best-selling 2011 novel of the same name.

-Set in a dystopian future (is there any other kind?) where Earth’s population predominantly spends its time jacked-in to a virtual reality known as OASIS, Ready Player One follows a young gamer in his attempt to win a treasure hunt with life changing – and potentially deadly – stakes.
+Set in a dystopian future where Earth’s population predominantly spends its time jacked-in to a virtual reality known as OASIS, Ready Player One follows a young gamer in his attempt to win a treasure hunt with life changing – and potentially deadly – stakes.

 Bursting at the seams with nods to a plethora of iconic film, television, video game and comic book franchises, and bolstered by a cast of newcomers and respected veterans, you better be ready for Ready Player One!